-The course will introduce students to the pinhole camera and creating photographs using handmade cameras and a pinhole lens.
-Students will make their own pinhole cameras, learn pinhole exposure methods and print photography.
+This course introducea students to the pinhole camera and creating photographs using handmade cameras and a pinhole lens.
+Students will make their own pinhole cameras, learn pinhole exposure methods, and print black and white photographs using the traditional darkroom.
 (CR-sum)